getsmap/smap-responsive/README.md

 sMap as a product consists of source code developed in the sMap project.
 This code is released under the Apache Software License 2.0.

-The product is using a number of the third-party libraries, such as Leaflet and Boostrap etc. These are not included in the sMap product and are given as they are.
-The copyright of these libraries belong to their authors and are protected by their own license.
+The product uses a number of third-party libraries, such as Leaflet and Boostrap etc. These are not included in the sMap product.
+The copyright of these libraries belongs to their respective authors and are protected by their own license.

 The sMap package (i.e. the contents of this repository) consists of the sMap product on one hand, and the required third-party libraries on the other.

 ###Important information regarding data sources

-Data sources – whether belonging to the sMap project or the participants of the sMap project, or anyone else – are not included, neither in the product, nor in the package.
-You need to seek permission to use these data – from the publisher and/or from the copyright owner.
+Data sources – whether belonging to the sMap project, to the participants of the sMap project, or to anyone else – are not included, neither in the product, nor in the package.
+You need to seek permission from the publisher and/or from the copyright owner to use these data.
 This also applies if the data is linked from any other code.

 ###Get started